-As artists, we spend hours tweaking and finessing our works so that they meet our expectations.
-So, we owe it to ourselves to give our presentation just as much consideration as our execution.
-That is why, regardless of your field of expertise, you should look into the best printers for art prints.
+As artists, we spend hours producing and tweaking our work so that it meets our expectations.
+Therefore, we owe it to ourselves to give the presentation just as much consideration as the piece creation!
+That is why, regardless of your art field, you should look into the best printers for art prints.

-Maybe you haven’t given it much thought in the past beyond shipping your files out to a private studio or print company.
-However, if you’re serious about your craft, you should know that giving the job to someone else relinquishes some of your control over the work.
+Maybe you haven’t given printing much thought in the past beyond shipping your files out to a private studio or print company.
+However, if you’re serious about your craft, it’s important to recognize that giving the job to someone else reduces your control over the work.

-Taking on the task of printing may seem a little daunting at first.
-But, in truth, it’s a great way to really perfect your photos, graphics, or reproductions.
-We’ve got everything you need to know to get started, as well as our takes of the best options around.
+Taking on the task of printing your art may seem a little daunting.
+But it’s a great way to perfect your images, graphics, and reproductions.
+And it’s not as hard as you might think; below, we share everything you need to know to get started, and we also offer a rundown of the best printer options around.

 What Do Artists Want in a Printer?

 There’s a lot that goes into determining the best printers for artists.
-In making our choices, here are a few factors we took into consideration:
+When researching our printer recommendations, here are a few factors we took into consideration:

 - Color Accuracy: Even if a printer is perfect in every other way, what good is it if it can’t accurately reproduce the tones and colors of your artwork?

 - Ink Longevity: Paper choice plays a big role in how long your print will last.
-However, it’s equally important that your printer takes ink that can last the test of time.
+However, it’s also important that your printer takes ink that can stand the test of time.

-- Sizing Capabilities: Before falling in love with a printer, make sure that it’s capable of making prints large enough for presentation (or whatever your needs happen to be).
+- Sizing Capabilities: Before falling in love with a printer, be sure it’s capable of making prints large enough for your needs.

-- Affordable Pricing: This isn’t limited to the initial acquisition cost listed on your printer’s price tag.
-It’s also important to consider each device’s estimated lifespan, as well as the cost of refilling ink tanks.
+- Price: This isn’t limited to the initial acquisition cost listed on your printer’s price tag.
+It’s also important to consider each device’s estimated lifespan as well as the cost of refilling ink tanks.

-- Size Considerations: There are large format printers out there capable of making truly massive prints.
-However, we limited today’s search for printers that could feasibly live on a desk in a home studio.
+- Size Considerations: There are large-format printers capable of making truly massive prints.
+However, these aren’t very practical for most artists.
+We’ve limited our recommendations to printers that could feasibly live on a desk in a home studio.

-- Acceptable Print Speed: No one wants to spend their entire day waiting on print production, especially if you are tweaking to create the perfect print.
-Keep in mind that printers designed to print photos and graphics generally move much slower than those used to produce documents.
+- Print Speed: No one wants to spend an entire day waiting on a printer, especially if you plan to make lots of tweaks so you can create the perfect print.
+Keep in mind that printers designed to print photos and graphics generally move much slower than those designed to produce documents.

 This is a balanced choice that performs well even after years of use.

-Full disclosure: it is my firm opinion that printers are among the most frustrating devices ever invented.
-With that out of the way, I can personally attest to the quality of the Canon.
-It’s what I’ve been using in my home studio/office for the past four years, and I’ve come to love it.
+I can personally attest to the quality of the Canon PIXMA PRO-100.
+It’s what I’ve been using in my home studio and office for the past four years, and I’ve come to love it.

-What’s more, it’s great at what it does.
-Canon’s FINE technology uses 6000+ nozzles to apply microscopic pigment droplets.
-In turn, this produces smooth transitions and ultra-fine details.
-Though I use my PIXMA primarily for photography work, it’s fully capable of rendering any art beautifully.
+This printer is also great at what it does.
+Its FINE technology uses 6000+ nozzles to apply microscopic pigment droplets to the paper, which produces smooth transitions and ultra-fine detail.
+Though I primarily use my PIXMA PRO-100 for photo printing, it’s fully capable of rendering any art beautifully.

-The Pixma Pro 100 utilizes eight CLI-42 ink tanks.
-You can purchase them in a convenient bundle pack, or order each tank individually on an as-needed basis.
+The PIXMA PRO-100 uses eight CLI-42 ink tanks.
+You can purchase them in a convenient bundle pack or order each tank individually on an as-needed basis.

-Refilling my printer costs about $100, although the price does fluctuate.
-I recommend using a price tracker like Honey to ensure that you’re getting the best possible deal.
-While it is a fair chunk of change, it’s not a horrible price for a professional inkjet printer.
-What’s more, each cartridge has lasted me about 6-9 months, meaning that I don’t have to replenish too often.
+Refilling the printer costs about $100, although the price does fluctuate.
+I recommend using a price tracker to ensure that you’re getting the best deal.
+And while the printer does cost a fair chunk of change, it’s not a horrible price for a professional inkjet model.
+Plus, each cartridge lasts me at least six months, so I don’t have to replenish the ink supply too often.

-This model boasts the lowest ticket price and upkeep fee of today’s bunch, but this printer is much more than a bargain.
+This model boasts the lowest price and upkeep fee of the bunch, but it also produces surprisingly high-quality prints.

-The hard truth about printing – whether at home or at a professional studio – is that it’s expensive.
+The hard truth about printing – whether you do it at home or at a professional studio – is that it’s expensive.
 None of the products featured today are cheap by any stretch of the imagination.
-However, the Canon PIXMA iP8720 sports a pretty reasonable price tag without cutting too many corners.
+However, the Canon PIXMA iX6820 sports a pretty reasonable price tag and doesn’t cut too many corners, either.

-Aside from its blazing speed, one of the Brother’s greatest assets is its convenience and overall ease of use.
-For instance, a color touchscreen LCD makes giving commands and receiving alerts easy and intuitive.
-It’s also capable of making multiple single or double-sided prints in black and white or color.
+Aside from its blazing speed, one of the Brother HLL8260CDW’s greatest assets is its overall ease of use.
+A color touchscreen makes giving commands and receiving alerts quick and intuitive.
+The printer is also capable of making multiple single- or double-sided prints in black and white or color.

-Of course, there are a few aspects that the Brother HL-L8260CDWB lacks when compared to more traditional art printers.
-You’ll see a definite decrease in print quality, and there are also less compatible print sizes to choose from.
-However, if you’re not necessarily printing your final product, this Brother printer may be more than capable of getting the job done.
+Of course, there are some features that the Brother HLL8260CDW lacks compared to more traditional art printers.
+You’ll see a definite decrease in print quality, and there are also fewer compatible print sizes to choose from.
+However, if you’re not actually printing your final product (or you’re not too worried about quality), this Brother printer will be more than capable of getting the job done.

-One especially awesome aspect of this particular printer?
-You can activate Amazon Dash Replenishment to measure your toner levels.
-When it begins running low, an order for a replacement cartridge will be automatically submitted.
+One especially awesome benefit of this particular printer?
+You can direct Amazon Dash Replenishment to measure your toner levels.
+When it begins running low, an order for a replacement cartridge will automatically be submitted.

 4. Canon imagePROGRAF TA-20

-This large format printer offers indepenedent artists the opportunity to create make large-scale reproductions of their works.
+This wide-format printer offers independent artists the opportunity to make large-scale reproductions.

 The TA-20’s versatility easily makes it one of the best printers for art prints.
-Whether you’re working with text, photos, or graphics, this large-format option can take it on.
-Unlike many of the options featured today, the TA-20 can handle roll media as well as standard sheets.
+Whether you’re working with text, photos, or graphics, this wide-format option will do a great job.
+Unlike many of the options featured on this list, the TA-20 can handle roll media as well as standard sheets.

 5. Epson Expression Premium XP-7100

-It’s not the fanciest option around, but for multi-tasking artists, its low price and wide range of capabilities hits a sweet spot.
+It’s not the fanciest option on the market, but for multitasking artists, the XP-7100’s low price and wide range of capabilities hits the sweet spot.

-Epson is one of the most trusted names in printing for a reason and the Epson Expression Premium XP-7100 embodies exactly why that is.
+Epson is one of the most trusted names in printing, and the Epson Expression Premium XP-7100 shows why.
 Capable of printing photographs as well as documents, this versatile machine can be whatever you need it to be.
-It claims to be an “All-In-One Inkjet”, and it very well might be.

-Though it’s a bit limited in a few areas, the Epson Expression Premium XP-7100 includes a built-in scanner and copier to make up for any shortcomings.
-The Epson Expression Premium XP-7100 is also capable of working with a wide range of media.
+Though it’s a bit limited in a few areas, the Epson Expression Premium XP-7100 includes a built-in scanner and copier.
+It’s also capable of working with a wide range of media.
 Along with a standard 100-sheet input tray, there’s a dedicated 20-sheet photo tray as well as a 10-sheet rear feed slot for larger prints.
 This Epson printer can even support banner printing up to 44″ long!

-One of Epson Expression Premium XP-7100’s biggest draws is its EcoTank technology.
-Rather than using standard ink or toner cartridges, this printer uses internal reservoirs to store more ink.
+One of the XP-7100’s biggest draws is its EcoTank technology.
+Rather than relying on standard ink or toner cartridges, this printer uses internal reservoirs to store more ink.
 Not only that, the printer is able to make up to 9000 color prints before it needs to be refilled.

 EcoTank refills are available at brick-and-mortar retailers like Staples as well as online.
-However, you may not need to worry about a refill for a while.
+However, you probably won’t need to worry about a refill for a while.
 Every printer purchase comes stocked with a two-year supply of ink.

 6. Epson SureColor P900

-With the widest dynamic range of today’s picks and the capacity to produce large-scale prints, there’s a whole lot to love about this printer.
+With a huge dynamic range and the capacity to produce large-scale prints, there’s a whole lot to love about this printer.

-Last but not least, we have the Epson SureColor P900.
-Featuring everything an artist could want, this inkjet is the full package.
-It is plenty capable of preparing any sort of exhibition-ready print you need.
+Last but not least, we have the Epson SureColor P900, and it’s plenty capable of producing any exhibition-ready print you might require.

-In this printer, Epson takes a lot of the best aspects from our Canon selections and rolls them into one device.
-Like the PIXMA, the P900 produces an excellent dynamic range thanks to its ten ink printing system.
-Similar to the TA-20, the P900 can handle multiple media types, including roll paper thanks to an optional adaptor.
+For this printer, Epson took a lot of the best aspects from our Canon selections and rolled them into one.
+Like the PIXMA PRO-100, the P900 offers gorgeous print quality.
+And like the TA-20, the P900 can handle multiple media types, including roll paper (with the help of an optional adapter).

 The good news?
-The UltraChrome HD ink utilized by the SureColor delivers some seriously superb results.
-Having to buy ten ink cartridges isn’t ideal, but they provide deeper and richer tones.
-It may not sound like much, but the side-by-side comparisons illustrate just how much a difference the right ink can make.
+The UltraChrome HD ink utilized by the P900 delivers some seriously superb results.
+Needing to buy 10 ink cartridges isn’t ideal, but they do provide deeper and richer tones.
+It may not sound important, but side-by-side comparisons illustrate just how much of a difference the right ink can make.